info | Sidhe & Faery | Other types

 - Mail appropriately be-glamoured greeting cards,

-postcards, or other such treasures to random names pulled out of the phone
+postcards, or other such treasures to random people pulled out of the phone

-- Collect rocks from public places, decorate, and strategically replace them
+- Collect rocks from public places, decorate them, and strategically replace them

-where you found them, and/or use them as paperweights for your messages of
+where you found them; or use them as paperweights for your messages of

 glamour that might otherwise get swept off wherever they're put.

-- Carry around a packet of blank notecards or business cards, a few coloured
+- Carry around a packet of blank notecards or business cards, a few colored

-pens, some stickers and glitter.
+pens, some stickers, a gluestick, and glitter.
 Make a glamourbomb on the spot whenever you

 see someone who seems to need one, or whenever the mood strikes.